 In the above picture, one side has been hemp oiled.
 It is SO easy, safe, has no smell and is beautiful to work with.

 After the top was in place, we used some reclaimed cedar barn boards to frame the sides (the boards are actually from a fence at our home that is coming down)

 Start to finish in no time!
 Shortly after this picture was taken our sign guy came in and the logo was supposed to go on a wall, but I HAD to change my mind – it HAD to go on here!

 On opening day

-All total we did not spend very much on this counter (only the 3 base cabinets and hardware total under $100), we reused some things that needed re-loved and it is practical and portable (kinda) if we decide to move it to another spot in the shop, but so far it’s working well here.
-I’ve been asked MANY times if the hemp oil is a strong top coat.
-We only put one coat on this (due to being rushed and a little lazy) and its holding up beautifully.
+All total we did not spend very much on this counter (only the 3 base cabinets and hardware total under $100), we reused some things that needed re-loved and it is practical and portable (kinda) if we decide to move it to another spot in the shop.
+I’ve been asked MANY times if the hemp oil is a strong topcoat.
+We only put one coat on this (due to being rushed and a little lazy) and it’s holding up beautifully.
 It is not babied, we have hammers and tools and cans of paint on it and no scratches.
 Love this about hemp oil!

 Thanks for stopping in, so appreciate you all!